alvesrco/pipecov/README.md

 The PiPeCOV pipeline can handle quality assesment, assembly and annotation of SARS-CoV-2 genomes sequenced by Illumina (Amplicon & mNGS).
 Once running PiPeCOV you obtain the assembled and annotated SARS-CoV-2 genomes at the end of the procedure.

+PipeCoV is free to use for non-commercial users, under a GPLv3 License.

 The PiPeCOV workflow:
 ![Screenshot](pipecov.png)